shivammavihs/Amazon-Review-Analyst/README.md

 ![Product Image and Name](assets/Markdown_Images/Product_name.png)

-##### And after that if there are ratings and reviews available for the product then the number of `Star ratings` will be displayed in the form of a `Doughnut Pie Chart` and below that average rating of the product and total number of ratings and reviews will bee displayed.
+##### And after that if there are ratings and reviews available for the product then the number of `Star ratings` will be displayed in the form of a `Doughnut Pie Chart` and below that average rating of the product and total number of ratings and reviews will be displayed.

 ![Piechart](assets/Markdown_Images/piechart.png)